Robyn L. Coburn – BCA (Hons)

 Sometimes the dolls represent a particular archetype from mythology, or literary character.
 Sometimes they embody an idea, like Wisdom.
 I like to meld images and motifs from many different cultures into my dolls and figurative sculptures.
 My favorite part is always the beading and embroidery.
 Each of my dolls is an individual.
 Here is a blog post answering the top five frequently asked questions.

 When I’m not making dolls, I enjoy paper crafting.
 I’m a Spotted Canary Certified scrapbooking teacher, and enjoy making custom elements for my layouts and cards.
-I’m a member of the ScraPerfect Design Team, which has been a wonderful adventure.
+I’m a guest designer on the ScraPerfect Design Team, which has been a wonderful adventure.
 I like my paper crafts to be simple, with layers and dimensional details.
 I love vintage, raggedy looks, Shabby Chic, retro and romantic.

 I became interested in supporting people as they rediscover and reclaim their creativity after working at Michaels Arts and Crafts stores.
 Every day I met people, mostly parents trying to help their kids with school projects, who expressed a lot of insecurity about their own creative abilities.
 The constantly repeated phrase was “I’m not creative”, along with it’s cousin, “I’m not artistic”.
-(That has also inspired my new business Craft-it-Easy, but that’s another story.)
 Yet they all believe that their children are creative – just brimming with creativity!
 We all were those children once.

 ~ Robyn Coburn email@example.com